-Medical Services are provided by a team of certified and licensed nurse practitioners, registered and licensed nurses, and registered laboratory technicians.
-Basic medical services include consultation, diagnosis, treatment and follow-up of acute illness or injury, such as asthma, back pain, common colds, skin conditions, abdominal pain, headaches, pneumonia, and sexually transmitted infections.
-Students with chronic health care needs should make arrangements to continue treatment with their current health care provider or to have their records transferred to an appropriate local health care provider.
+Medical Services are provided by a team that includes certified and licensed nurse practitioners, registered and licensed nurses, consulting pharmacists and registered laboratory technicians.
+Basic medical services include consultation, diagnosis and treatment and follow-up of acute illness or injury, such as asthma, back pain, common colds, skin conditions, abdominal pain, headaches, pneumonia and sexually transmitted infections.
+Work physicals and annual female GYN exams are provided.
+Mandatory immunizations are available.
+Office visits are offered at no charge.
+Some services (e.g. laboratory and medical supplies/procedures/treatments) will incur a minimal fee.
+All charges are billed to the student's account as "Health Services."